AbrarAnwar/bite-timing-robot/README.md

 Based on edits from the ros_openpose repo.
-Likely does not work right now; however, ros_openpose_synchronous.py and bite_trigger.py do work when placed into the original ros_openpose package.

-Needs work to make an independent package!

-Also, the CMakeLists likely does not work right now.
-Compiling this reduced package has not been tested, and needs edits!
+This repository is a ROS package that manages the feature processing and conditions for the robot user study in our paper: [Human-Robot Commensality: Bite Timing Prediction for Robot-Assisted Feeding in Groups](https://openreview.net/forum?id=zab87DCAYIF)